risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-kubernetes.md

 The Operator is a deployment and management system for RisingWave.
 It runs on top of Kubernetes and provides functionalities like provisioning, upgrading, scaling, and destroying the RisingWave instances inside the cluster.

-Please note that we recommend using Helm to deploy a RisingWave cluster on Kubernetes.
-The RisingWave Operator option will soon be deprecated.

 ## Prerequisites

 * **[Install `kubectl`](http://pwittrock.github.io/docs/tasks/tools/install-kubectl/)**